The Best Hotels in Ota, Tokyo

 Henn na Hotel Tokyo Haneda | Courtesy of Henn na Hotel Tokyo Haneda/Hotels.com

-Henn in Japanese translates to ‘weird’ – thus the English name of this hotel, Henn na Hotel, literally means ‘weird hotel’ – which is precisely what it is.
+The word “henn” in Japanese translates as “weird”, which is precisely what this hotel is.
 It looks pretty normal from the outside, but don’t let that fool you.
 Expect an animatronic concierge, robotic dinosaur staff, faux-volcanoes on full display, and quirky little surprises tucked behind every corner.
 While not the first choice for luxury or budget travellers (the price sits somewhere in the middle), it is very niche.
 Plus, given that it was the world’s first robot hotel, it’s worthy of a little respect.
 Just appreciate it for what it is – weird and a whole lot of fun.

 For a more self-contained choice in a neighbourhood of hotels, Universal Haneda is your best option.
-This complex of accommodation offerings features spacious units each equipped with their own open kitchen and a scenic terrace.
-If you’re looking for something that’s close to the airport but also connected to the city’s many attractions, the hotel is located close to the historic Kawasaki Daishi temple and Shinagawa Aquarium and 10 minutes from the airport by car.
+This complex of accommodation offerings features spacious units, each equipped with open kitchens and scenic terraces.
+If you’re looking for something that’s close to the airport but also connected to the city’s many attractions, the hotel is located close to the historic Kawasaki Daishi temple and Shinagawa Aquarium, and 10 minutes from the airport by car.